MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/teams-integration/access-d365-app.md

 ## Access the Dynamics 365 app

-After the Dynamics 365 app is added to a channel, it's available through messaging extensions in Teams.
+After the Dynamics 365 app is added to a channel, it's available through Actions and apps in Teams.

 1. In Teams, open the channel to which you added the Dynamics 365 app and select **New conversation**.